-- 4.7 The Defined Benefit plan invests in a wide range of asset classes such as equity, property and fixed interest investments.
-Appendix D shows the Strategic Asset Allocation and the Actual Asset Allocation as at 30 June 2019.
-This asset allocation does not apply for deferred beneficiaries where members have investment choice nor the assets for small number of fixed term pensioners that are invested in defensive assets. - 4.8 The strategic allocation to Growth Assets as at 30 June 2019 was 63.9%.
-The actual growth allocation as at 30 June 2019 was 62.9%.
-The Trustee also uses derivative strategies to reduce equity tail risk. - 4.9 In our opinion the allocation to growth assets is among a range of allocations that could reasonably be used by the Defined Benefit plan.
+- 4.6 The Defined Benefit plan invests in a wide range of asset classes such as equity, property and fixed interest investments.
+Appendix D shows the Strategic Asset Allocation and the Actual Asset Allocation as at 30 June 2021.
+This asset allocation does not apply for deferred beneficiaries where members have investment choice nor the assets for small number of fixed term pensioners that are invested in defensive assets. - 4.7 The strategic allocation to Growth Assets as at 30 June 2021 was 71.3%.
+The actual growth allocation as at 30 June 2021 was 74.2%. - 4.8 In our opinion the allocation to growth assets is among a range of allocations that could reasonably be used by the Defined Benefit plan.

-- 4.10 Setting the Strategic Asset Allocation is a balance between: - a A high allocation to growth assets, which is expected to produce relatively high but more variable investment returns and therefore lower but more variable Authority contributions; and - b A low allocation to growth assets, which is expected to produce relatively low but less variable investment returns and therefore higher but less variable Authority contributions. - 4.11 The Defined Benefit plan has been closed to new members since 31 December 1993.
+- 4.9 Setting the Strategic Asset Allocation is a balance between: - a A high allocation to growth assets, which is expected to produce relatively high but more variable investment returns and therefore lower but more variable Authority contributions; and - b A low allocation to growth assets, which is expected to produce relatively low but less variable investment returns and therefore higher but less variable Authority contributions. - 4.10 The Defined Benefit plan has been closed to new members since 31 December 1993.